-AP RESEARCHAP Research allows students to design, plan, and conduct a yearlong research-based0201 1 CREDITinvestigation on a topic of individual interest while documenting their process with a portfolio.5.0 GPA SCALEThis allows students to demonstrate the ability to apply scholarly understanding to real-world problems and issues.
+AP Research allows students to design, plan, and conduct a yearlong research-based investigation on a topic of individual interest while documenting their process with a portfolio.
+This allows students to demonstrate the ability to apply scholarly understanding to real-world problems and issues.